dome9/cloud-bots/README.md

 For multi-mode, you will setup one account as above for the single mode, and then set up cross account roles in each additional account.

-On the AWS console, for your account, perform these steps:
+On the AWS CFT console, for your account, perform these steps:

 1. Set the ACCOUNT_MODE environment variable to *multi*.
 1. Edit the *trust_policy.json* file (in the *cross_account_role_configs* folder),to add the account id of the additional account.
 Then, run the following commands: